slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The laws of nature are written by the hand of God in the language of mathematics."
 -- Galileo Galilei*

+> *"Scientists study the world as it is, engineers create the world that never has been."
+-- Theodore von Karman*

+> *"AI is intelligence acceleration." (...)
+"Gravity is the speed of time." (...)
+"Sleeping on a plane is the closest there is to teleportation." (...)
+"The job of a scientist is to listen carefully to nature, not to tell nature how to behave."
+-- Pedro Domingos*

+> *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
+-- Sir William Osler*

+> *"Progress in science comes when experiments contradict theory." (...)
+"We must be careful not to believe things simply because we want them to be true.
+No one can fool you as easily as you can fool yourself." (...)
+"You should, in science, believe logic and arguments, carefully drawn, and not authorities."
+-- proffeynman@x*